Pearsall

 The educational profile of Pearsall exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates of 25.4%, exceeding the SA3 area average of 19.7%.
-Bachelor degrees are most common at 18.9%, followed by postgraduate qualifications (4.0%) and graduate diplomas (2.5%).
-Trade and technical skills are prominent, with 40.0% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.9% and certificates at 28.1%.
+The educational profile of the suburb of Pearsall is notable within the region, with university graduation rates (25.4% of residents aged 15+) exceeding the SA3 average of 19.7%, reflecting a local focus on higher education.
+Bachelor degrees are the most common at 18.9%, followed by postgraduate degrees (4.0%) and graduate diplomas (2.5%).
+Vocational and technical training is also highly represented, with 40.0% of residents aged 15+ holding trade credentials, consisting of advanced diplomas (11.9%) and certificates (28.1%).

-Educational participation is high, with 28.8% of residents currently enrolled in formal education.
-This includes 10.9% in primary education, 7.5% in secondary education, and 4.1% pursuing tertiary education.
+Participation in study is remarkably high, with 28.8% of residents currently enrolled in formal education.
+This proportion includes 10.9% in primary school, 7.5% in high school, and 4.1% studying at the tertiary level.

 Frequently Asked Questions - Education